-Apple’s iOS 13.3.1 update is currently in beta testing which means a pre-release version of the firmware is available via Apple’s developer program and via the company’s Beta Software Program.
-The Beta Software Program is free to anyone with an Apple ID.
+iOS 13.6, which was originally dubbed iOS 13.5.5, is currently in beta testing which means a pre-release version of the firmware is available via Apple’s developer program.

-If your phone is struggling on iOS 13.3 or below, and you can’t wait for the official release, you might want to make the move to iOS 13.3.1 right now.
+If your phone is struggling on iOS 13.5.1 or below, and you can’t wait for the official release, you might want to move your device to the iOS 13.6 beta.

-It’s an exciting update (particularly for those dealing with problems on iOS 13.3) and one that many iPhone users have their eye on as we push into 2020.
+It’s an exciting update, particularly for those dealing with iOS 13-related problems, and one that many iPhone users have their eye on as we push into July.

-With the iOS 13.3.1 release date on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the update’s arrival.
+With the iOS 13.6 release date on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the its arrival.

-In this guide we’ll outline some tips and tricks that could come in handy as we close in on the next iOS 13 update for the iPhone.
+In this guide we’ll outline some tips and tricks that could come in handy as we close in on what will likely be the next iOS 13 release for iPhone.

-With the iOS 13.3.1 release date getting closer, you might want to start preparing for its arrival.
+We don't have a firm iOS 13.6 release date, but some of you might want to start preparing for the software's arrival.

 If you're running low on storage, use this time to do some cleanup.
 Go into your iPhone's storage and delete the files (photos, apps, etc) you don't need anymore.

-This will help make room for the iOS 13.3.1 download and it could also improve your device's performance
+This will help make room for the iOS 13.6 download and it could also improve your iPhone's overall performance

 You should also start backing up the data you store on your device(s).
 Data loss issues are pretty rare these days, but there's always a chance something gets lost in the shuffle.
 It's better to be safe than sorry.